krzysztofn1993/pathToJSON/README.md

 # pathToJSON
-**Program that returns structure of directory as JSON format.**
+**Program that returns structure of directory as JSON format.Program runs through all directories in path you given recursively.**

 By default program returns structure of directory in which file index.php is placed.
-**Program runs through all directories in path you given recursively.**
 You can change it by going into index.php and calling function with other path.

 ```